harishpc/kvstore_falconx/README.md

 # Usage

 * set {key} {value} : It will set key-value in {"key": {key} , "value": {value}}. set command only sets unique keys.
-If you try set an already present key it will return you a message : `{'message': 'set command can set unique key and values yash already exists'}`
+If you try set an already present key it will return you a message : `{'message': 'set command can set unique key and values hari already exists'}`

 * get {key} : It will fetches the value of the given key.